Simulating lossy Gaussian boson sampling with matrix product operators: Method

+where the tensor $c_{i_1,\dots,i_M}$ fully characterizes the state $\vert \Psi\rangle$.
+However, tensor $c$ is $M$ dimensional, leading to $d^M$ entries in storage.
+To reduce the storage cost, the standard MPS ansatz represents the state in a compressed manner as

-where $d$ is the local Hilbert space dimension and $\chi$ is the bond dimension.
-The tensor $c_{i_1,\dots,i_M}$ fully characterizes the state $\vert \Psi\rangle$, but is $M$ dimensional with $d$ indices each, leading to $M^d$ entries in storage.
-The MPS, however, represents this large tensor as a contraction (sum over the dummy or virtual $\alpha$ indices) of a chain of tensors, making it especially suitable for one-dimensional systems.
+where $\chi$ is the so-called bond dimension, and larger $\chi$ corresponds to a lower approximation error.
+In the MPS representation, each $\Gamma^{[j]}$ tensor contains information about the $j$-th body, and $\Gamma^{[j]i_j}_{\alpha_{j-1}\alpha_j}$ captures its amplitudes in state $i_j$, conditioned on the states of the left and right neighbors specified by the $\alpha_{j-1}$ and $\alpha_j$ incides.
+The $\lambda$ tensors can be understood as singular values of Schmidt decomposition, which we discuss in more detail in E.q. \ref{schmidt}.
+The MPS represents this large tensor as a contraction (sum over the dummy or virtual $\alpha$ indices which capture correlations between particles) of a chain of tensors.
 One can observe that the $i$ indices representing the physical degrees of freedom remain open (unsummed).
 The memory complexity of the MPS is $O(\chi^2dM)$, and $\chi$ can be adjusted to represent $c$ with the desired accuracy.
-Further, one can efficiently perform local unitary operations on the MPS and calculate expectation values of local observables with complexity $O(d^4\chi^3)$, allowing efficient simulation of one-dimensional systems.
+Further, one can efficiently perform local unitary operations on the MPS and calculate expectation values of local observables with complexity $O(d^4\chi^3)$.

+Lossy boson sampling can be simulated using an MPO, which is essentially an MPS with additional dual indices.
+Time evolving the MPO can be accomplished by contracting it with Kraus operators.
+Further, in the case where loss is uniform (equal photon loss at every beam splitter), all losses can be moved to the initial state since loss commutes with linear optical transformations.
+As a result, full Kraus operator-based simulation of noisy channels is not necessary.
+We can represent the initial lossy state using an MPO, vectorize the MPO, build a tensor network analogous to E.q. \ref{MPS}, and update the MPO by contracting it with unitaries \cite{huang2019simulating,singh2011tensor,guo2019matrix}.
+Specifically, vectorization of a density operator is defined as

+where $K$ is the combined index for $k, k'$.
+Applications of the unitary is also slightly modified since vectorization of $U\hat{\rho}\U^\dag$ becomes